Debbie Mignogna, Executive Director, Child Care Services – 610.713.5269 – firstname.lastname@example.org

 While these programs will certainly look different, our team is working hard to create a safe experience within the new parameters so that all children still safely enjoy exciting adventures, can begin new friendships and have a great experience.

 Your child’s safety is our number one priority and we will continue to adjust to the guidelines and protocols recommended by the CDC and our local health agencies.
-In accordance with the Governor's phased-in reopening plan for summer programs you can view our School Age Health & Safety Plan, which follows the CDC guidance for our programs.

 We will be keeping parents updated on key decisions regarding changes to our programming and safety protocols.
 We ask for your patience as processes change accordingly.